jkubis96/StartUP-Molecular-Diagnosis-SQL-Oracle-Data-Base-Project/README.md

 -patients' family interview,\
 -dictionary (with basic job positions),\
 -magazine,\
--emloyees, \
+-employees, \
 -test results for each patient.\
 \
-Each table contain appropriate constraints and connections between tables. \
+Each table contains appropriate constraints and connections between tables. \
-Repository also include prepared file with examples data to check database.\
+The repository also includes a prepared file with examples of data to check the database.\
-\
-This SQL Oracle code can be used and modyficated but with previous repository cytation.